BitCurator/bitcurator-bootstrap/README.md

 "There are 4 choices for the alternative default.plymouth (providing /lib/plymouth/themes/default.plymouth)."

 and a list of choices, type the "1" key and hit enter.
 The script should now complete.
+Type "sudo reboot" and hit enter to reboot.

 # Upgrading existing BitCurator VMs or Installs